joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Dependency Inversion Principle.md

 you want to work with a standard interface.
 Furthermore, you want to ensure that you can replace the implementation without violating the expectations of that interface

+The higher-level policy should define an abstraction that it will call out to, where some detail implementation executes the requested action

 ## obs